Civil disorder: Tactics

-A goal of violent demonstrators is to spur law enforcers to take action that can be exploited as acts of brutality in order to generate sympathy for their cause, and/or to anger and demoralize the opposition.
+A goal of violent demonstrators is to spur law enforcers to take action that they can then exploit by presenting acts of brutality in order to generate sympathy for their cause, and/or to anger and demoralize the opposition.
 Crowds can use a range of tactics to evade law enforcement or to promote disorder, from verbal assault to distracting law enforcers to building barricades.

-The more well-planned tactics occur, the more purposeful the disorder.
-For example, crowds may form human blockades to shut down roads, they may trespass on government property, they may try to force mass arrests, they may handcuff themselves to things or to each other, or they may lock arms, making it more difficult to separate them, or they might create confusion or diversions through the use of rock throwing, arson, or terrorist acts, giving leeway to law enforcers to be forceful or excessive while trying to remove them.
+Well-planned deeds may create effective protest or disruption of normal life.
+For example, crowds may form human blockades to shut down roads; they may trespass on government or private property; they may incite mass arrests; they may handcuff themselves to large objects or to each other.
+They may lock arms, making it difficult to separate them or arrest them.
+They might create confusion or diversions through sit-ins or occupations.
+They may engage in rock throwing, arson, or terrorist acts.

+In response to any of these activities, law enforcement personnel may respond forcefully or with excessive force, which is harmful to the protestors but also the prestige of the force involved.
+The balance of these opposite effects is in part determined by the tone of the media coverage.
+If law enforcement responds to an armed mob, by returning fire, innocent civilians killed or wounded in the chaos and cross-fire may make law enforcement look undisciplined and oppressive.

 Most participants of civil disorder engage on foot.
-However, organized efforts can often implore the use vehicles and wireless communication.
+However, some may use vehicles, wireless communication, drones and other devices.

-Participants have been known to use scanners to monitor police frequencies or transmitters to sabotage law enforcement communications.
+Participants have been known to use scanners to monitor police frequencies or transmitters to learn of, respond to or sabotage law enforcement communications or actions.

-If a crowd turns violent, effectively becoming a "mob," it may execute physical attacks on people and property, such as by throwing homemade weapons like Molotov cocktails, firing small arms, and planting improvised explosive devices.
-A crowd may resort to throwing rocks, bricks, bottles, etc. If violence is pre-arranged, the crowd can hide their weapons or vandalism tools well before the crowd formation, catching law enforcement by surprise.
+If a crowd turns violent, effectively becoming a "mob," it may physically attack people and property, such as by throwing Molotov cocktails, rocks, bottles and other primitive projectiles, firing guns, and exploding improvised explosive devices.
+A crowd may resort to throwing rocks, bricks, bottles, etc. A crowd may hide weapons or vandalism tools on site in advance of the action, perhaps catching law enforcement forces by surprise.
+Arrangements may also be in place to hide weapons or tools after the act before apprehension by law enforcement can detect and arrest participants.